crashoverride777/swifty-ads/README.md

 ### Add SwiftyAds.plist

-Create a new `SwiftyAds.plist` file like in the demo project  and update with your ad ids and settings
+Create a new `SwiftyAds.plist` file like in the demo project  and update with your ad ids and other settings

 ### Using SwiftyAds outside a UIViewController